e-c-k-e-r/vall-e/docs/models.md

 * The former problem is easily "solved" by training a `len` inferencing task, where the given input predicts the requested duration for a given utterance autoregressively.
 * The latter however proves to be challenging, as generating tokens from nothing in one step is not possible.
   * diffusion solves this, but requires additional steps at best and a separate model at worse, just for one RVQ level.
-  * however, it's possible to have a similar paradigm to diffusers, but instead iterating upon random noise, masked tokens are iterated per step, and each step picks the most confident tokens per step.
+  * the normal NAR (RVQ level 1+) does not face this problem, as it's already given a sufficient initial sequence of tokens to work with, and thus only requires one step.

+The implemented solution follows a similar paradigm to diffusion, but with masking instead of noise.
 * incidentally, [this paper](https://arxiv.org/abs/2406.05478) demonstrates this in the use of a NAR transformer for image generation

-  * the normal NAR (RVQ level 1+) does not face this problem, as it's already given a sufficient initial sequence of tokens to work with, and thus only requires one step.
+To-do: fill out this more when it works.

 ## Embeddings